Astrowallaby/PaleozoicPC-stuff/readme.md

 Note that VGAFUDGE is only set up to fix the data area for a color monitor.
 If you actually have a VGA mono monitor you can reference the source code for VGAFIX to compile a modified version.
-My assumption was that no one actually has a VGA Mono mono anymore.
+My assumption was that no one actually has a working mono VGA monitor anymore.

 ## EMS2UMB.EXE